graezykev/ts-eslint-standard-js/steps.md

 ### devcontainer

-If your team is using a **Cloud Development Environment** such as [GitHub Codespaces](https://github.com/codespaces), you can even share the installation of `dbaeumer.vscode-eslint` with your teammates, via `devcontainer.json`.
+If your team is using a **Cloud Development Environment** such as [GitHub Codespaces](https://github.com/codespaces), or [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) such as Docker, you can even share the installation of `dbaeumer.vscode-eslint` with your teammates, via `devcontainer.json`.

 When someone opens the project in VS Code, the specified extension (as well as the specific version) `dbaeumer.vscode-eslint@3.0.5` will be automatically installed within the devcontainer.